Alex Munter: Healthcare advocacy

 Munter has advocated for better access to mental health care and the adoption of new technologies within Canadian hospitals, and has spoken on the future of Canada's universal medicare system.

+Advocacy for LGBTQ+ rights

+In 1994, Munter led the Ottawa branch of Campaign for Equal Families, a grassroots coalition to support the Ontario government’s same-sex spousal legislation.